wright-jake/arrays-and-lists/README.md

 We basically only use lists for DSA, the main difference between arrays and lists is that arrays can only store one data type whereas lists can store multiple data types

+Accessing Elements:

+Lists in Python use 0-based indexing

+    list[index] = access element in a 1D list
+    list[index[sub-index]] = access element in a 2D/nested list

 They use 0-based indexing

 Adding Elements O(n):